justinkim829/cse154-fp-ecommerce/README.md

 **CSE 154(Web Programming) Final Project**

 Ecommerce website created for watches.
-Client-side developed using HTML, CSS, and JS.
+Client-side developed only using HTML, CSS, and JS.
 Server-side developed with NodeJS.
 Data managed using SQLite.